FlorianVal/WikiMap/README.md

 minikube start
 ```
 ```
+cd Kubernetes_config
 kubectl apply -f .
 ```
 This will build :
 - A neo4j database
-- A docker with Python and a Jupyter notebook
+- A docker with Python

 Neo4j control panel on
 ```